YunoHost/doc/pages/02.administer/10.install/install.md

 {% if at_home %}
 ## [fa=download /] Download the {{image_type}} image

+{% if rpi012 %}
 !
-The links to the images are currently broken.
-While we resolve the issue, you can find them directly on [https://build.yunohost.org/](https://build.yunohost.org/)
+Support for Rasperry Pi 0, 1 and 2 is unfortunately slowly dropping : building fresh images is complex, and RPi 0, 1 and 2 are ARM-32bit systems which will get more and more deprecated over time.
+Our pre-installed images are quite old.
+We recommend instead to [download the official Rasperry Pi OS Lite (**32-bit**, **Bullseye**)](https://downloads.raspberrypi.org/raspios_lite_armhf/images/?C=M;O=D) and installing YunoHost on top [using similar instructions as for other ARM boards](/install/hardware:arm)
+{% endif %}

 {% if virtualbox or regular %}
 !!!
 If your host OS is 32 bits, be sure to download the 32-bit image.
 {% elseif arm_unsup %}
-<a href="https://www.armbian.com/download/" target="_BLANK" type="button" class="btn btn-info col-sm-12">[fa=external-link] Download the image for your board on Armbian's website</a>
+<a href="https://www.armbian.com/download/" target="_BLANK" type="button" class="btn btn-info col-sm-12" style="background: none;">[fa=external-link] Download the image for your board on Armbian's website</a>

 !!!
 N.B.: you should download the image Armbian Bullseye.
 {% endif %}